 Although respondents felt there was a mix of motivations and underlying factors that drove engagement in dangerous challenges, they all agreed that developmental proclivities were important.
 Experts described children they had worked with wanting to show who they are, feel and test their emotions as well as the edges and limits of their physical experience.
 There was acknowledgement of the thrill, adrenaline and dopamine rush associated with challenges.
-Experts spoke about the need to replace a dangerous challenge experience with an alternative or fun challenge that provides the excitement but which is less risky and/or has a supervision element.
+Experts spoke about the need to replace a dangerous challenge experience with an alternative or fun challenge that provides the excitement but which is less risky and/or includes an element of supervision.

 A further key factor in children and young people's motivation was considered to be the impact of peer influence and the desire to impress friends or to respond to pressure to take part and to join in with others in a social group.
 The desire to gain approval and be popular and the association of challenges with popular kids means that challenges may be performed to achieve or increase social status.
-The glamourisation of dangerous challenges through their association with behaviours of humour, bravery and risk-taking all contribute to the appeal these can have.
+The glamourization of dangerous challenges through their association with behaviors of humor, bravery and risk-taking all contribute to the appeal these can have.

-The panel stated that the children they worked with who are from more vulnerable groups offline tended to be more vulnerable online and felt that offline vulnerability was also an important factor in participation in dangerous challenges.
-Research suggests that whilst vulnerable and excluded children and young people are more at risk online, 12 13they are also more reliant on the online world for positive connections and escape.
-14 The panel highlighted that the key concern for many children globally was one of access - whether they could afford to go online and for how long.
-There was a view that more vulnerable (and digitally excluded children) are more anxious to achieve inclusion, acceptance and affirmation when they are online - leading to a greater propensity to engage or participate in dangerous challenges.
+The panel expressed that the children they worked with who are from more vulnerable groups offline tended to be more vulnerable online and felt that offline vulnerability was an important factor in participation in dangerous challenges too.
+Research suggests that while vulnerable and excluded children and young people are more at risk online13 14, they are also more reliant on the online world for positive connections and escape15.

+The panel highlighted that the key concern for many children globally was one of access - whether they could afford to get online and for how long.
+There was a view that more vulnerable (and digital-ly excluded children) are more anxious to achieve inclusion, acceptance, and affirmation when they are online - leading to a greater propensity to engage or participate in dangerous challenges.